What is a solar farm? Costs, land needs & more

 Read more: What is community solar?

-These figures are based on the SEIA’s average national cost figures in Q1 2020.
-The figure I’ve quoted above also assumes that you already have the land to build the solar farm on.
+These figures are based on the SEIA’s average national cost figures in Q4 2021.
+They also assume that you already have the land to build the solar farm on.

-In other words, the cost per watt for a solar farm is well under half the cost of installing residential solar power.
+In other words, the cost per watt for a solar farm is well under a third of the cost of installing residential solar power.

-The low cost of solar farms is also why utilities are increasingly using solar farms when adding new power generation capacity; it’s not just cheaper than rooftop solar, but competitive with most other energy sources, as well!
+The low cost of solar farms is also why utilities are increasingly using solar farms when adding new power generation capacity.
+Solar isn’t just one of the cheapest sources of renewable energy, it's now also competitive with fossil fuel energy sources, as well!

 Image source: Solar Energy Industries Association